Billify-VOF/billify-prototype/docs/development/decisions/domain_vs_django_models.md

 - No business logic in the Django model
 - No database concerns in the domain model

-## Understanding the Repository Pattern
+## Understanding the repository pattern

 In Billify, we use the Repository Pattern to bridge between our domain models and database storage.

-### What is the Repository Pattern?
+### What is the repository pattern?
-The Repository Pattern acts as a translator between two parts of our system:
+The repository pattern acts as a translator between two parts of our system:
 1. Business Logic: The code that handles business rules (like calculating invoice urgency)
 2. Data Storage: The code that saves and loads data from the database